71suodrazaH/gitTest/README.md

 5. Switch to a different branch

-Before switching to a new branch ensure that there are no changes you made to you local branch
+Before switching to a new branch ensure that there are no changes you made to you local branch.
+However, before you do that, note that if your working directory or staging area has uncommitted changes that conflict with the branch you’re checking out, Git won’t let you switch branches.
+It’s best to have a clean working state when you switch branches.
 ```
 git status